Statue of Tamil poet and philosopher, Thiruvalluvar vandalized

 The Tamil Nadu government's official image of Thiruvalluvar sports a white dhoti and no sacred ash on the forehead.

-The Thai translation of Thirukkural, launched by Prime Miniser Narendra Modi in Bangkok, had the image of Thiruvalluvar in white dress without the sacred ash on the forehead.
+The Thai translation of Thirukkural, launched by Prime Minister Narendra Modi in Bangkok, had the image of Thiruvalluvar in a white dress without the sacred ash on the forehead.

+Thiruvalluvar, commonly known as Valluvar, was a celebrated Tamil poet and philosopher.
+He is best known as the author of Thirukkuṛaḷ, a collection of couplets on ethics, political and economical matters, and love.

+Valluvar has influenced a wide range of scholars down the ages since his time across the ethical, social, political, economical, religious, philosophical, and spiritual spheres.